 What is the Process of Designing a New Home Model?

 From ideation to creation, there’s a lot involved.
-During the design process of a new home model, the Design Center will collaborate and begin creating the new home model.
+During the design process of a new home model, the Lab will collaborate and begin creating the new home model.
 The concept is based on desired goals such as budget, functionality, materials and trends for the home they are looking to create.
 From there it’s creating floor plans and 3D renderings, testing mock up designs, working with the home building facility to get orders made for a prototype and we can’t forget naming the home!

-Sometimes the Design Center will have an idea and less than a month later, they’re walking through a completed prototype home.
+Sometimes the Lab will have an idea and less than a month later, they’re walking through a completed prototype home.
 Other times, it takes years before they see design progress due to developing new materials that will be featured in the home.
 Some things are just so good they’re worth waiting for!

 How Do We Merge Affordability, Quality and Style?